doubtx/gatsby-starter-forestry/src/pages/posts/my-second-post.md

     answer: No, they cant
   - question: Can dogs eat something?
     answer: 'Yes they can '
+- template: rich-text
+  content: I am rich text will be here

 ---
 Wow!
 I love blogging so much already.